windweller/sentence2vec/README.md

 2014-9-23 update: add test files for demo.

- 20  +## Fork Changes
+# Fork Changes
- 21  +Added class `DirectoryForSentence` to iterator over a folder, treating each file as a "sentence".
+dded class `DirectoryForSentence` to iterator over a folder, treating each file as a "sentence".
- 22  +Added a MTurk python script to preprocess CSV formatted file and put into a directory for `DirectoryForSentence`
+dded a MTurk python script to preprocess CSV formatted file and put into a directory for `DirectoryForSentence`